 The Colburn Strings Department offers violin and cello instruction in the Suzuki method, as well as traditional instruction in violin, viola, cello, double bass, guitar, and harp.
 With both instructional approaches, our preeminent faculty members provide exceptional guidance tailored to the individual needs of each student.

 Suzuki Method Instruction

-The Suzuki method, founded by Japanese violinist Dr. Shinichi Suzuki, rests on the philosophy that every childis born with musical ability that can be nurtured and developed to a high level.
+The Suzuki method, founded by Japanese violinist Dr. Shinichi Suzuki, rests on the philosophy that every child is born with musical ability that can be nurtured and developed to a high level.
 This teaching method involves parent participation both in lessons and daily practices at home, and requires a major commitment of time.
-Children ages four through seven may begin study when they display a readiness to accept instruction.
-For frequently asked questions about the Suzuki-method program at Colburn visit this page.
+Children ages four through six may begin study when they display a readiness to accept instruction.
+For frequently asked questions about the Suzuki Strings Program at Colburn, visit this page.

 Private Traditional Instruction

 Private lessons are 30, 45, or 60 minutes, depending on what the instructor determines.
 These sessions enable teachers to develop individualized lesson plans based on a student’s needs.

 If you’re interested in enrolling in private lessons, please fill out our online inquiry form.